KarimRedaHassan/Create-Deep-Links-and-Android-App-Links-to-Your-App-Content/README.md

 If you are intending to use Android App Links, there are some essential declarations to be made for your deep link in the \<intent-filter> as following:
 1. Declare ACTION_VIEW, So your app could be accessible from Google Search.
 2. Declare BROWSABLE category, So your app could be accessible from a web browser.
+2. Declare DEFAULT category, So your app could be accessible Implicit Intents.
 3. At Least Declare one <data> tag which must include the android:scheme.

 Below is the minimum requirements in the \<intent-filter> which must be declared for a Deep Link.
 In Normal Scenarios, You at least specify the android:host or your app will respond for all URLs starts with http scheme